 "The food-safety system is based on a paradigm that is outdated," said Dr. Pascal James Imperato, chairman of the department of preventive medicine and community health at the State University of New York Downstate Medical Center.

 The current system is based on a model when foods were much less complex, said Imperato, a former New York City health commissioner.
 "When one looks back at when most of the FDA regulations were encoded, we go back to a time when foods were very simple with very few ingredients, and now there are multiple ingredients for multiple sources," he said.
 "FDA regulations are not structured to deal with a world of complex food production and the mixing of multiple ingredients."

 "What is new is the importation of larger and larger volumes of food," he added.
 "But not just foods, but rather ingredients incorporated in foods.
 There, it becomes more difficult to put those under close surveillance, because they work their way into the food chain at various points in the system.
 And that requires significant resources to monitor."

 Another big problem, Imperato said, is that there's no central agency responsible for coordination of food safety.

 "The other problem is that the existing regulations are frequently quite weak.
 Food processors, distributors and growers adhere to industry standards to which compliance is voluntary and the FDA does not have enforcement authority," Imperato said.
 "In addition, the FDA's enforcement staff has been greatly reduced in recent years."

 Imperato contends that new regulations are needed to standardize food safety.
 "In addition, the FDA needs to be given the authority to enforce the regulations," he said.
 "This is going to be a perpetual problem, and eventually the federal government must address it.
-But I'm not optimistic that is going to happen in the short term."
+But I'm not optimistic that is going to

 Posted: July 2007